Uruguay wins, Colombia draws in troubled round of qualifiers - WHIZ News

-SAO PAULO (AP) — On a day overshadowed by the shocking suspension of the superclasico between Brazil and Argentina because of COVID-19 protocols, Uruguay and Colombia added key points in South American qualifying for the World Cup.
+SAO PAULO (AP) — On a day overshadowed by the shocking suspension of the superclasico between Brazil and Argentina because of breaches of COVID-19 restrictions, Uruguay and Colombia added key points in South American qualifying for the World Cup.

-The top four teams in South American qualifiers get direct spots at next year’s World Cup in Qatar.
-The fifth-place team will go into an intercontinental playoff.
+The top four teams in South American qualifiers get direct spots at next year’s World Cup in Qatar, and the fifth-place team will go into an intercontinental playoff.

 URUGUAY 4-2 BOLIVIA